 Management is of the opinion that disclosure of the maturity profile of financial assets is not required.
 The Company maintains sufficient cash and marketable securities.
 Management reviews cashflow forecasts on a regular basis to determine whether the Company has sufficient cash reserves to meet future working capital requirements and to take advantage of business opportunities.
-The Company has further unused overdraft facilities of \$14,982 (2017: \$497,231) which can be used as an additional means of easing liquidity risk, if considered necessary.
+The Company has further unused overdraft facilities of \$215,774 (2018: \$14,982) which can be used as an additional means of easing liquidity risk, if considered necessary.
 The Company expects to meet its other obligations from operating cash flows and proceeds of maturing financial assets.
+Subsequent to year-end, and in the midst of the Covid-19 global pandemic, Management is still in the opinion that although the operating cash flows might slightly be affected, the maturing customer advances are expected to be received in a timely manner as the net outstanding balance is mainly due from a single customer with sufficient equity security coverage.

-BENCHMARK (BAHAMAS) LTD. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31 2018
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31 2019

-25. FINANCIAL RISK MANAGEMENT (Continued)
+24. FINANCIAL RISK MANAGEMENT (Continued)